Biden To Democrats Objecting To Electoral College Results: 'It Is Over'

 2016 election: over

-Democratic Congressman Jim McGovern of Massachusetts was the first to rise.
+Democratic Rep. Jim McGovern of Massachusetts was the first to rise.
 Amid grumbling from other members, Vice President Biden, who presided in his role as president of the Senate, gaveled the body to order.
-He noted that any objection must be in writing, signed by a member of the House AND a member of the Senate.
+He noted that any objection must be in writing, signed by a member of the House and a member of the Senate.

-He asked McGovern if he'd fulfilled all three.
+He asked McGovern if he had fulfilled all three.
 McGovern admitted it was not signed by a member of the Senate, and Biden threw it out.

 "In that case the objection cannot be entertained," Biden said and members applauded with something of a Bronx cheer.